SkyrimLL/SkLLpatches/README.md

 # SkLLPatches
-Patches to various Skyrim mods to support my own mods
+Patches to various Skyrim mods to support my own mods.

+The main download page is at https://www.loverslab.com/topic/42012-obscure-patches-2018-02-16/

 Disclaimers:
 - These are just minor adjustments to existing mods.
 Always refer to the original mod for new versions.